 Step 6: Prepare for Litigation If Need Be

-If the insurance company denies your claim or isn't reasonable, your lawyer will need to file a lawsuit and litigate your case.
+If the insurance company denies your claim or isn't reasonable, your San Diego car accident attorney will need to file a lawsuit and litigate your case.
 They will also move to litigation the statute of limitations—which is the deadline you have to file a lawsuit—expires soon.

 While litigation could make it take longer to resolve your case, you'll most likely reach a settlement with the insurance company before a jury trial.